zirill/cmsnap/results.md

 |         500 | 1,039,784 | 435 µs | 3.5 ms |
 |        1000 | 1,042,959 | 900 µs | 4.1 ms |

-**One CPU socket serves a million requests per second at a sub-200 µs median.** The knee sits near 200 connections; past it, extra connections buy queue depth, not throughput — the last 3% cost a fivefold median.
+**Sixteen server cores serve a million requests per second at a sub-200 µs median.** The knee sits near 200 connections; past it, extra connections buy queue depth, not throughput — the last 3% cost a fivefold median.
 The flat ~3 ms p99 is hypervisor scheduling jitter (it does not move with queue depth).